acend/container-basics-training/content/labs/07.0 /_index.en.md

 Previously in the lab...

-Question: Hmm, I have a container with a database server running...
-But when I remove the container what is happening with my data?
+Question: I have a container with a database server running.
+But when I remove the container, what happens to my data?

 Answer: It's gone.
 The docker instance has no persistence layer to store data permanently but (as always) there are parameters to set so you can store your data outside of the container.